giacomopj/py-package-template/README.rst

 - Run VS Code from inside the virtual environment (optional)::

       code .

+- Open VS Code command palette (ctrl+shift+P) and look for “Python:Select Interpreter” Select the path of the local workspace Python version set with Pyenv

 - Press "Local Runner" from Debug and Run to launch the application in your OS (optional)